MyCoRe-Org/TestRepository/README.md

 ### For integration tests we use bamboo
 https://bamboo.mycore.de/

-Get in contact at http://www.mycore.org and have fun :-)
+Get in contact with the MyCoRe community at http://www.mycore.org and have fun :-)